 Turtle Beach Stealth 600 Wireless (Best Xbox One Headset)

 The battery time on these headsets is up to 15 hours per charge.
-This headset also comes with a flip-up mic and another special feature is the Mic monitoring which allows you to hear the volume of your mic inside your headset so you can adjust it accordingly.
+This headset also comes with a flip-up mic, and another unique feature is Mic monitoring which allows you to hear the volume of your mic inside your headset so you can adjust it accordingly.

-The design is comfortable overall and even has an added perk of being Glasses Friendly for spectacle wearing players.
+The design is comfortable overall and has the added perk of being Glasses Friendly for spectacle-wearing players.

 Pros: